symfony/symfony-docs/testing.rst

         // Assert that the response is a redirect to /demo/contact
         $this->assertTrue(
             $client->getResponse()->isRedirect('/demo/contact')
-            // if the redirected URL was generated as an absolute URL
+            // if the redirection URL was generated as an absolute URL
             // $client->getResponse()->isRedirect('http://localhost/demo/contact')
         );
         // ...or simply check that the response is a redirect to any URL